jcyrill/snowbirds/notes/jokes-by-act.md

 - [ ] Brothers' shock and confusion
 - [ ] "These people are more wild than we are"
 - [ ] Subverting all their expectations
+- Zack: "Garage door open?
+That's code for 'come swing with my saggy balls'?"
+- Kyle: "Flamingos mean what?
+Granny's down to clown?"
+- Zack: "These geezers party harder than us—bet they've got more STDs than exes!"
+- Kyle: "Old lady just grabbed my ass—feels like a prune with attitude."
+- Zack: "They're swapping more than stories—grandpa's got game!"

 ### Helping Lonely Seniors
 - [ ] Brothers forced to interact (in disguise)